Squadword/LoL-arena-chatbot-discord/README.md

 I do not full time host this bot as the functionality of it has been largely made irrelevant by the introduction of the official bravery mode in [patch 25.05](https://www.leagueoflegends.com/en-gb/news/game-updates/patch-25-05-notes/).

-Good instructions to create the a new bot can be found on the [free code camp website](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/).
+Good instructions to create a new bot can be found on the [free code camp website](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/).
 The ```arena_bot.py``` script can then be used as the code for the bot.

 To set the bot to host continuously, there are a number of paid services that specialise in bot and server hosting.
 Alternatively, I would recommend hosting your own virtual machine compute instance on [Oracle Cloud](https://www.oracle.com/uk/cloud/compute/virtual-machines/) as they have a fairly generous free tier that is more than enough to host a simple bot.